The Simple Magic of Investing in a Three-Fund Portfolio

 I think there’s no better answer than to fill out this 12-question investor questionnaire from Vanguard.

 Alternatively, you can use the very simple 120 minus your age as the stock percentage.
-A 40-year-old would put 80% stocks and 20% bonds.
+A 40-year-old would put 80% in stocks and 20% in bonds.

-Larimore, in his book, offers the rule that you should hold your age in bonds.
+In his book, Larimore offers the rule that you should hold your age in bonds.
 So, a 40-year-old would put 60% stocks and 40% bonds.

 If you were given an 80% stock, 20% bond and wanted to have a 20% international allocation, this is how’d you invest into the three funds: